adnanmech46/TLSC_SAPF_Energies/README.md

 Three inner PI controllers are implemented to regulate SAPF active, in quadrature, and zero current components.
 An outer PI controller is implemented to indirectly regulate DC-link voltage through the direct current componen.

 ---
+# Results

+Following picture shows how PI controllers perform when the SAPF is operated in the closed-loop mode.
+It is observed that the designed controllers are able to track current references while keeping the DC-link voltage regulated.

 <p align="center">
   <img align="middle" src="./Img/ControllersPerfComparison.png" alt="Controllers performance comparison" height="450"/>